programster/Job-Scheduler/README.md

 ### MAX_LOCK_TIME
-Specify the maximum amount of time that a worker can have a task "checked out" before it is considered lost and the task will be unlocked for other workers to grab.
+Specify the maximum amount of time (in seconds) that a worker can have a task "checked out" before it is considered lost and the task will be unlocked for other workers to grab.
 By default there is no timeout and the task will be considered locked until the either the socket connection is lost, or the worker comes back and says it has been completed.

-* **Default:** `null` (wait forever)
+* **Default:** `0` (infinite)

 ### SOCKET_PORT
 Specify the socket you want the scheduler to listen on for requests.